shian15810/analyticsjs-boilerplate/README.md

 You can use this package on any framework, but I will demonstrate the example below in **React**.

-First, import `init` in your app and execute it before executing `ReactDOM.render`:
+Before anything else, import `init` in your app and execute it before executing `ReactDOM.render`:

 ```js
 import {init} from 'analytics';